godyracks/GodyRacks/README.md

 ### About Me
 - 🔭 I’m currently working on **building exciting web applications**
 - 🌱 I’m currently learning **Vue.js and Express.js** to add some magic to my coding spells.
-- 👯 I’m looking to collaborate on **open-source projects** because the more, the merrier in the realm of coding!
 - 🤔 I’m looking for help with **competitive programming** because I want to level up my coding ninja skills.
 - 💬 Ask me about **web development, UI/UX design, and programming languages**, and I'll have something to input!
 - 📫 How to reach me: Shoot me an email at **[godyracks@gmail.com](mailto:godyracks@gmail.com)**, or WhatsApp **+254 112 582559** and let's connect.